sibouras/yazi-rs.github.io/src/reference/configuration.md

 # Configuration

-You can find the preset configuration at: https://github.com/sxyazi/yazi/tree/main/yazi-config/preset.
+You can find the default configuration at: https://github.com/sxyazi/yazi/tree/main/yazi-config/preset.

 If you want to override the behavior as you like, please copy them to the following paths, to create and use your own configurations: